 - Measuring the website speed

-Now, that you’ve done all the preparations, made sure that everything is in its place, and filled the catalogs with your products, it’s time to go live!
+Now that you’ve done all the previous Magento website development steps, made sure that everything is in its place, and filled the catalogs with your products, it’s time to go live!

 Depending on the size of the project, implementation/deployment of the website may take up to several days.
 This step-by-step procedure requires time and necessary experience.
 Deployment also requires certain interactions on the server-side.
 If you lack technical expertise, this stage will appear quite complicated.
 So, if you have any doubts that you can manage the final step – better leave this task to the pros.

-Of course, Magento 2 does not require decent technical knowledge to be installed and initially managed.
-For a non tech-savvy person, this process can take from one to several days.
+Of course, Magento does not require decent technical knowledge to be installed and initially managed.
+For a non-tech-savvy person, this process can take from one to several days.
 However, there is a “but”.
 Likely, you don’t want your website to be lost among competitors due to a lack of functionality or any performance issues you didn’t notice.

 Without a deep knowledge of the platform structure and logic, you can’t make your website really stand out.
 Just confirm with yourself that you are comfortable with the necessary technology.